tusharganguli/tusharganguli.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 My research focus is in the field of Artificial Intelligence.
 My initial work was in the field of neural network pruning.
 I also conducted research in target tracking for unmanned aerial vehicles (UAV).
 Additionally, as a Graduate Teaching Assistant, I taught engineering mathematics to undergraduate students at Colorado State University.
-Currently, I am presently pursuing research in the field of Spiking Neural Networks.
+I am presently pursuing research in the field of Spiking Neural Networks.

 **Research Interests**